-Bose speaker sales and deals can be few and far between: this is a brand with products that tend to retain their value, with some speakers actually costing more on the second hand market than they did new.
+Bose speaker sales and deals can be few and far between: this is a brand with products that tend to retain their value, with some speakers actually costing more on the second-hand market than they did new.
 That said, price cuts can crop up all year round and especially around big retail events like Black Friday and Amazon Prime Day.
 Right now, the yearly Labor Day sales are just around the corner so great deals could be just around the corner.

 - Need something waterproof?
 Check out the best outdoor speakers

 Today's cheapest Bose speaker sale prices and deals

 The Bose Portable Home Speaker offers big audio on the go, with the latest Bose technology packed into a lightweight, easily portable shell without compromising on sound quality.
 The 2019 release is, essentially, a boosted refresh of the Revolve Plus, with the smart assistant and 360° audio we've come to expect from 2020 listening.

 Of course, this latest model does come with a price tag to match its recency, though you'll still find it available for less than its direct competitor, the Sonos Move.
 You're getting bigger, better audio quality than the Revolve Plus, with remarkably easy smart assistant integration to boot.
 Portable speakers no longer have to settle for inferior audio quality, and the Bose Portable Home Speaker proves you can have it all - for a price.